 That’s why more cost-conscious travelers are now paying attention to how they connect abroad — because saving on the internet doesn’t mean giving up on the internet.

-Also, if you’re a frequent flyer, you’ll benefit from reading our Best eSIM Plans for Frequent Travelers.
+Also, if you’re a frequent flyer, you’ll benefit from reading our Best eSIM Plans for Frequent Travelers

 What Is Roaming and Why Do Travellers Still Use It?

 It sounds simple — and that’s exactly why many travellers still stick with it.
 There’s nothing to install, nothing to change.
 Your phone just works as soon as you land.
+However, international roaming typically works through agreements between your home carrier and foreign telcos, which can limit your flexibility if coverage or network quality varies between regions.
+Additionally, international roaming can lead to higher latency because your data is often routed back to your home telco before reaching the internet.

 But that convenience often comes at a price.
-Roaming plans can be expensive, with limited data and hidden charges if you cross daily usage caps.
+Roaming plans can be expensive, with limited data and hidden roaming charges if you cross daily usage caps.
 Some networks auto-activate roaming the moment you turn on your phone abroad — even if you don’t use anything.

 Still, people use it out of habit.
 It feels “safe.”
 It’s familiar.
 And for many, it seems easier than exploring new options — even if it costs more in the long run.